DaSH-Lab-CSIS/node-benchmarks/Findings.md

 - ## HDDs:
 	- ## Similar random reads and writes, but sequential shows around a 5-10% variation.
 	- ## Some drives show results ranging from 205-210 whereas some are in the low 190s.
-	- ## Might not be cause for concern but worth investigating further
 # S.M.A.R.T :
 - ## No increase in negative indicators.

 # Overall Results :

 - ## Systems are performing more or less within spec.
-- ## Variation in Hard Drive speed is significant and must be investigated further.
-- ## MultiCore performance differences aren't a big deal.